borglab/gtsfm/rtf_vis_tool/README.md

 TwoViewEstimator Plate: displays frontend summary metrics
 MultiViewEstimor Plate: displays multiview optimizer metrics
 'SfMData' Node: displays the point cloud after data association

+Note: information displayed is based on state of `result_metrics` as of 07/22/22.
+The relevant JSON files are imported at the top of the `LandingPageGraph` component, and then passed to the `FrontendSummary` and `MVOSummary` components.
+These components are all defined in their respective `.js` files in `src/Components`.